JorgeETorradoF/Turtlebot3-Random-Point-Based-Autonomous-Exploration/README.md

 - ROS (Robot Operating System)
 - TurtleBot Navigation and SLAM packages
-- you can find all turtlebot packages, including the navigation and SLAM ones here: https://github.com/ROBOTIS-GIT/turtlebot3
+- you can find all turtlebot packages, including the navigation and SLAM ones in the robotis github: https://github.com/ROBOTIS-GIT/turtlebot3

 ## Installation